Romanitho/Winget-AutoUpdate/README.md

 Add the apps' ID you want to disable autoupdate to 'sample-excluded_apps.txt' and rename it to 'excluded_apps.txt'.
 (File must be in installation folder, or re-run install.bat)
 ### Default install location
 By default, scripts and componants will be placed in ProgramData location (inside Winget-autoupdate folder).
 You can change this in the install ps1 script.
+### Notification language
+You can easily translate toast notifications by creating your locale xml config file (and share it here :) )

 ## Optimization
 As I am not originaly a script dev, feel free to give me any advise or optimizations in code.
 Thanks :ok_hand: